What is it?

-From within the Workspace, you can click the icon on the top right to directly add a keyword to your list.
+From within the Workspace, you can click the plus icon on the top right to directly add a keyword to your list.
 In your Workspace you can organize and add information to your keywords.
 Click the icon next to any keyword to edit or add additional information.

 - Categories: These can be the main way of organizing keywords.
 You can organize them into groups based on topic (dog, cat, zebra), target personas (consultant, corporate marketer, startup founder) or campaigns (holiday, summer, back-to-school).